 The washing machine powder : if you’re using automatic washing machines for your laundry, or even other ways…Then you would prefer having with you a little bag of washing machine powder with you!
 This would avoid you having extra expenses, and with it you’re sure to have a real’ clean laundry!

 Afterwards, if you happen to make yourself some small boos while hiking, or while being fully into your great adventurer role play, get yourself some bandages!!
 I promise you, my feet felt super grateful to me!
 And for your skin, remember to take solar cream, getting taned is great, but avoiding having a tomato-like skin and then hurting, is way better!!

-To finish with this topic, your towel.
+To finish your bag to yout trip backpacking France, do not forget your towel.
 It first was a problem for me, as I couldn’t see myself getting my home’s big towels, it would have taken all my bag’s space!!
 But one day, as I was wandering in a sport’s shop, I suddenly saw the dream towels!!
 They dry in a second (well, almost :p ) , and they take almost nothing as space!!
 They even have a small tie for you to fold them nicely.
 That’s why, I greatly advice them to you.